thaysom22/justAbbyH/TESTING.md

 * django default widget for story.pdf file input field displays a non signed aws s3 url as 'currently' value: therefore permission to get object is denied by AWS.
 This was not fixed as it was taking too much time to properly update the widget appearing in edit story form  and admin given the project deadline.
 The user can still view object on the change list page in admin which provides a signed s3 url via application's 'download_story' view.
 * on iphone 12 safari browser the ripple loading animation on subscribe page is jerky and runs too quickly.
 Not fixed due to time constraints.
 * broswer console shows 'input elements should have autocomplete attributes'

+## Other testing

+* The author used the website to view, add, edit and delete stories and tested the subscription process over a number of days during the testing process.